MrTortoise/MrTortoise.github.io/about.md

 ## Why am I doing this?

 Not really sure.
-I think so that when i look at my repos in 6 months and wonder 'what the hell was I thinking' I can realise that i probalby wasn't and really was off on some crazy tangent.
-But hey, if the journey is fun everyones a winner.
+I think so that when i look at my repos in 6 months and wonder 'what the hell was I thinking' I can realise that I probably wasn't and really was off on some crazy tangent.
+But hey, if the journey is fun everyone’s a winner.